 – you can add a tablespoon or two of rum or brandy to the cake and make it taste “better”.

-– the cake is sweet on its own but if you want to frost, reduce the amount of sugar.
+– the cake is sweet on its own but if you want to frost it, reduce the amount of sugar in the cake batter.